codefellows/portland-201n3/week_5-6/assets/README.md

 You are in charge of the look-and-feel of the app too.
 Please do the following:
 - Choose a custom web font (Links to an external site.).
-- Choose a custom color palette (Links to an external site.).
 - Create a layout using semantic HTML.
 - After further analysis, you realize that you'll need the following domain models.